-Human Resource Development: A Framework for Creating a High Performing School District - Evidence that demonstra Standard 4 Evidence that demonstrates the ability to ensure that the district is a professional learning community with processe es and systems in place that result in the recrui tment, induction, support, evaluation, deve that demonstrates the ab • O , O . plan professional develop • • • • What I learned Evidence Proficient What I Did (impact on leadership skills) 4a.
+Human Resource Development: A Framework for Creating a High Performing School District - Standard 4 Evidence that demonstrates the ability to ensure that the district is a professional learning community with processes and systems in place that result in the recruitment, induction, support, evaluation, development and retention of a high-performing, diverse staff.
+Evidence that demonstrates the ability to use distributed leadership to support learning and teaching,

+Evidence Proficient What I Did What I learned (impact on leadership skills) 4a.
 Professional Development/Learning Communities: The superintendent ensures that the district is a professional learning community.
 The candidate's artifact demonstrates they worked collaboratively with principals and district level leaders to: Assists others in developing an understanding of and support for professional learning communities.
-(4a1) ☐ Works with others to implement professional learning communities to support student learning throughout the district.
+(4a1) Works with others to implement professional learning communities to support student learning throughout the district.
 (4a2

-The state of the s

-Works with others to support ongoing professional development activities throughout the district that are intended to improve curriculum, instruction, and
+Works with others to support ongoing professional development activities throughout the district that are intended to improve curriculum, instruction, and assessment assessment.

-assessment.
 (4a.3)